Key Takeaways

 Appoint someone to oversee day-to-day AML/CTF compliance.
 In a small practice, this can be the principal.
 Notify AUSTRAC of their identity by 29 July 2026.

-Conduct customer due diligence on BOTH the buyer AND the seller.
+Conduct customer due diligence on the client on whose behalf you act.
 Verify identity, assess risk, check beneficial ownership for entities, and screen against sanctions.

 5 Sanctions screening